-Your home is your safe haven and a large investment.
+Your home is your safe haven and probably your largest asset.
 You want to protect it against damages and ensure that if a catastrophe occurs, you will be able to rebuild or replace it.

 Homeowners insurance protects against property damage due to covered events.
 It also offers liability protection for property damage or bodily injury.
 But how often will you file a claim?
 One in 15 homeowners with homeowners insurance files a claim each year.

 This is one of the insurance types for which the costs justify the risk.
 Plus, if you don’t own your home in full, like 70% of Americans, your lender will require a minimum amount of homeowners insurance to protect their investment.

 As for renters insurance, landlords often have insurance for the physical property but not for a renter’s belongings.
 That’s where a renters insurance policy comes in.
 It also often includes liability protection.

 The average renter’s insurance premium is $188 per year so it is very affordable and can help you protect your home’s contents.